 The commitment to support all NLCHC clients and program participants is stated repeatedly in current policies and is an integral part of the CHC model of care.
-Health care providers consult with clients every visit and will assist when a need for an accessible format or communication supports is identified.
-All staff and volunteers are trained to respond to and/or report all needs arising from program participants to ensure full participation.
+Health care providers consult with clients every visit and will assist when a need for a reasonable accessible format or communication support is identified.
+All staff and volunteers are trained to respond to and/or report all needs arising from program participants to ensure full participation within a reasonable timeline.
 Any costs resulting from NLCHC using alternate forms of communication are the responsibility of NLCHC and are not transferred to the client or program participant.
-NLCHC's "Accessible Customer Service" trifold brochure discusses communication and NLCHC's commitment to ensure communication happens in any manner that best suits a person's needs.
+NLCHC's "Accessible Customer Service" tri-fold brochure discusses communication and NLCHC's commitment to ensure communication happens in any manner that best suits a person's needs.